Leveraging Trust for Joint Multi-Objective and Multi-Fidelity Optimization: Bayesian Multi-Objective and Multi-Fidelity Optimization

+While we have so far discussed the benefits and implementation of joint Trust-based Multi-Objective Multi-Fidelity (Trust-MOMF) optimization, an alternative approach worth exploring is a sequential version of the MOMF optimization.
+This sequential optimization scheme, inspired by the work of Lam et al. \cite{lam2015} on single-objective optimization, separates the selection of the next position to probe and the fidelity choice into two distinct steps, thus bringing a different perspective to multi-fidelity optimization.
+In the following sections, we will present and discuss this method in depth, outlining its main principles, operational procedures, and potential benefits.
+This sequential MOMF approach will also serve as a benchmark to evaluate the extent to which our problems benefit from a joint optimization strategy.

+Here we are going to use EHVI to suggest the next point in the input space $x_{n+1}$ and combine it with the MF-MES method that maximizes information gain on a scalarized objective given the fidelity point $s_{n+1}$.
+The scalarization is done by summing all the objectives with equal weights to avoid any preference between objectives.
+This assumes that all the objective functions change at a similar scale which was insured in this study by scaling all the test functions in the range [0,1].
+The method is summarized in the Algorithm \ref{Two-Step}.
+We call this method a Sequential multi-objective multi-fidelity (Seq.
+MOMF) optimization because the multi-objective optimization of $\bm x$ and the selection of the fidelity point $\bm s$ is performed sequentially.
+It should be noted that one can use any multi-fidelity acquisition function (such as KG or UCB, see Section \ref{sec:2.3}) for selecting the fidelity parameter $\bm s$ in this procedure.

+As we will discuss in Section \ref{Benchmark}, this rather straightforward implementation of a MOMF policy already provides a significant speedup compared to pure multi-objective optimization.
+An advantage of this scheme is the negligible computational overhead compared to pure MO optimization, as the information gain across fidelities only needs to be calculated at the already selected candidate point.

-\subsection{Comparison and benchmark}
+\subsection{Comparison and Benchmark}

-In this section we will describe the results of our proposed single-step and two-step MOMF algorithms.
-As discussed above, the algorithm on entropy-search methods (for 2-step MOMF) and expected hypervolume improvement acquisition functions (for both 1-step and 2-step MOMF).
-All bench-marking is performed by modifying existing implementations of MES and EHVI in the BoTorch package (\cite{balandat2020}) to the multi-objective, multi-fidelity problem.
+In this section we will describe the results of our proposed Trust-MOMF and sequential MOMF algorithms on synthetic test functions.
+All benchmarking is performed by modifying existing implementations of MES and EHVI in the BoTorch package \cite{balandat2020} to the multi-objective, multi-fidelity problem. \\

-To assess the performance of the methods, we use multi-fidelity modifications of the popular Branin-Currin (2-D) and Park (4-D) test functions.
-The function definitions are given in the Appendix.
-The cost function for the different fidelities is modeled as an exponential function of the form $C(s)= \exp{(4.8\cdot s)}$ resulting in a ratio of about 120:1 between the highest ($s=1$) and lowest ($s=0$) fidelity.
-This cost function represents a realistic model for a scenario such as computational physics simulations, which can easily take from 10 minutes to 20 hours to run, depending on parameters such as the numerical resolution, number of spatial dimensions and so forth.
+\textit{Test functions.} To assess the performance of the methods and estimate the cost reduction factors, we use multi-fidelity modifications of the popular maximizing Branin-Currin (2-D) and Park (4-D) test functions.
+The function definitions for the Branin-Currin and Park are given in the Appendix.
+The cost function for the different fidelities is modeled as an exponential function of the form $C(s)=\exp [a\cdot s]$ with $a=5.7$ to result in a ratio of about 120:1 between the highest ($s=1$) and lowest ($s=0$) fidelity.
+The number of iterations for the MOMF algorithms was fixed to 120 while the multi-objective single-fidelity optimization referred to as MO ran for 80 iterations.
+For the MO optimization the total cost was 9600 while the MOMF algorithms stopped at variable costs ranging from 1500 to 4000. \\